Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Applications: conservative mass transfer

 Initially, the system undergoes partial RLOF, during which both the semimajor axis and the eccentricity decrease across all models.
-In the emt- and GeMT-model, the orbit becomes almost circular and the system transitions to full RLOF by $t \approx 100$ Myr.
+In the emt and GeMT models, the orbit becomes almost circular and the system transitions to full RLOF by $t \approx 100$ Myr.
 Meanwhile, the orbit keeps shrinking until $q \approx 1.5$ at $t \in [200,250]$ Myr.
 Beyond this point, the orbit begins to expand, and the system transitions back to partial RLOF at $t \approx 500$ Myr.
 This transition marks the point that the eccentricity starts increasing again.
+Figure~\ref{fig:comparison_classical_RLOF_ecc_plane} illustrates how the system transitions between the partial and full RLOF regimes during its evolution.

-Similar to the example in Section~\ref{subsec:circular_orbits}, for increasingly fast rotating donors, the system evolves into less wide and less eccentric orbits.
-Additionally, the GeMT-model reproduces the results of the emt-model for $f_{\rm d} = 0$ (limit of non-rotating donor).
-In Figure~\ref{fig:comparison_hamers_evolution_ecc_plane} we present how the system travels on the e-x plane.
+Slower donor rotation leads to greater orbital widening and eccentricity growth because lower $f_{\rm don}$ places the $L_1$ point farther from the donor (see Fig.~\ref{fig:fit_varying_f_d}), yielding to larger initial $\dot{a}/a$ and $\dot{e}$ (see Fig.~\ref{fig:colormap_semimajor_axis_ecc}).
+Consequently, for rotating donors with lower spin (i.e., lower $f_{\rm don}$), the system evolves into wider and more eccentric orbits.
+Finally, the GeMT-model reproduces the results of the emt-model for $f_{\rm don} = 0$ (limit of a non-rotating donor).

-The evolution predicted by the $\delta$-function model is significantly different from other models (see also \cref{app:delta_function}).
+The evolution predicted by the $\delta$-function model is significantly different from other models (see also Sect.~\ref{sec:evolution_AM} and Appendix \ref{app:delta_function}).
 Initially, both the semimajor axis and the eccentricity decrease, with mass reversal occurring at $t \approx 330$ Myr.
+Following mass reversal, the orbit slowly widens and eccentricity slowly increases.
 However, the rates of change for both parameters are notably weaker than in the GeMT-model.
-Unlike other predictions, the orbit remains highly eccentric, with $e_{min} \gtrapprox 0.8$.
-Following mass reversal, the orbit slowly widens and eccentricity slowly increases.
+Unlike other predictions, the orbit remains highly eccentric, with $e_{\rm min} \gtrapprox 0.9$.